FerhanSerbest/JavaChess/README.md

 This Project is still UNFINISHED.

-Still to do:  -Socket implementation
+Still to do:  -Chess visuals
-              -Chess visuals